Trade guide

 Polished concrete floors — High-gloss industrial and commercial floors

-Decorative concrete — Colored, stamped, and artistic finishes
+Decorative concrete — Coloured, stamped, and artistic finishes

 Power floating — Large area finishing with mechanical equipment